geloumil/TwitterMsgClassification/README.md

 b)Feature extraction
 --------------------
-In order to train our ML algorithms to utilize text data, there is a need to transform the raw documents(tweets) into vectors.
+In order to train our ML algorithms to utilize given text data, there is a need to transform the raw documents(tweets) into vectors.
 In addition to that we apply TF-IDF logic so as to find the importance of each word in the documents given.

 c)Text Mining
 --------------
 <ul>
 <li>Stop words (english) are removed, since they provide no significant information.</li>
-<li>Spell check and lemmatization is attempted (the code is commented though since it itroduces significal delay).</li>
+<li>Spell check and lemmatization is attempted (the code is commented though since it introduces significal delay).</li>
 <li>URLs are removed.</li>
 <li>Digits are removed.</li>
 <li>Punctuation is removed.</li>